-You don’t have to be an economist to know that the price of goods today is higher than it was for your parents, and it was higher for them than for your grandparents.
+You don’t have to be an economist to know that the average prices of goods today are higher than they were for your parents, and they were higher for them than for your grandparents.
 It also doesn’t surprise anyone to learn incomes are higher too.

 These growing numbers are the basic effects of inflation.

 This gradual shift in prices and wages is almost imperceptible for everyday consumers.
 But it has a profound effect on our livelihoods and the health of the economy around us.

 In economics, inflation is a general increase in prices and a decrease in the purchasing power of money.
 In lay terms, it means $1 won’t get you as much now as it did a decade ago.

 We generally use “inflation” to refer to the overall purchasing power of money in our economy, but it can occur within sectors too.